-In this complimentary webinar, TÜV SÜD’s expert will take the participants through a short presentation to discuss a possible approach to address functional safety, SOTIF and cyber security with the help of the released standards.
-This will be followed by a Q&A session wherein our expert will address your queries and concerns in this regard.
+In this complimentary on-demand webinar, TÜV SÜD’s expert will take the participants through a short presentation to discuss a possible approach to address functional safety, SOTIF and cyber security with the help of the released standards.
+To view the webinar, fill up the adjacent form now.

 Bosnia and Herzegovina